Bigdasgit/SIGEM/README.md

 --epc: Number of Epochs for training, default is 100

---lr: Learning rate (defaul is None); set it as 0.0030 for small graphs and as 0.0012 for very large graphs
+--lr: Learning rate (default is None); set it as 0.0030 for small graphs and as 0.0012 for very large graphs

 --early_stop: Flag indicating to stop the training process if the loss stops improving, default is True